Level 1 vs Level 2 Market Data: What's the Difference?

-Level 1 market data is the basics: the National Best Bid and Offer (NBBO).
-That’s the highest bid and the lowest ask across all exchanges, so you’re seeing the most competitive prices available right now.
-You get the top of the book, not the full stack of orders behind it.
+Level 1 market data is the National Best Bid and Offer (NBBO) — the highest bid and lowest ask across all exchanges, plus the last trade, volume, and basic daily stats.
+You see the inside market only — the top of the book, with nothing behind it.

 Real-time top-of-book quotes (best bid/ask)